ImPJH/BKMS_Project/README.md

 ### Features

-- Safe Accommodation Search: Easily find safe Airbnb accommodations based on your preferences.
+- **Safe Accommodation Search**: Easily find safe Airbnb accommodations based on your preferences.
-- Detailed Information: Access detailed information about each listing, including safety ratings and reviews.
+- **Detailed Information**: Access detailed information about each listing, including safety ratings and reviews.
-- User-Friendly Interface: Intuitive and user-friendly design for a seamless experience.
+- **User-Friendly Interface**: Intuitive and user-friendly design for a seamless experience.

 ### Contributing
 We welcome contributions from the community!
 If you find a bug or have a feature request, please open an issue.
 Pull requests are also encouraged.